Chartered Institute of Taxation

-Activities and membership
+Activities

 The primary purpose of the CIOT is to promote education in and the study of the administration and practice of taxation.
 One of its key aims is to achieve a better, more efficient, tax system for all affected by it – taxpayers, advisers and the authorities.
 The CIOT's comments and recommendations on tax issues are made solely in order to achieve its aims: it is entirely apolitical in its work.

-The CIOT administers and awards two qualifications: the CTA (Chartered Tax Adviser) qualification for domestic tax practitioners in the United Kingdom, and ADIT (the Advanced Diploma in International Taxation) for international tax professionals around the world.
+The CIOT administers and awards three qualifications: the CTA (Chartered Tax Adviser) qualification for domestic tax practitioners in the United Kingdom, the ADIT (the Advanced Diploma in International Taxation) for international tax professionals around the world and the DITT (Diploma in Tax Technology), which was introduced in November 2022.

+Membership

 Membership is awarded on passing the Institute's CTA examinations and completing three years' practical taxation experience.
 Members may use the letters CTA (Chartered Tax Adviser), formerly ATII (Associate of the Taxation Institute Incorporated).
 Members who joined before the change in designatory letters to CTA may continue to use ATII if they wish.
 The CIOT describes its qualifications as the 'gold standard'.
 Fellowship is available following the submission of a thesis or a body of work.
 Fellow members may use the letters CTA (Fellow), formerly FTII, after their name to indicate fellowship.

 Since 2014, the CIOT and Institute of Chartered Accountants in England and Wales (ICAEW) have offered the ACA/CTA Joint Programme, a combined route which allows tax students to achieve both prestigious qualifications in a shorter length of time.